-Since 2012, the association has introduced an Award presented to a member of IACD deemed by the Board to have made a significant contribution towards the work of the association and of the field of community development.
-These Awards, called Lifetime Achievement Awards and Global Community Development Ambassador Award are presented at our international conferences.
+IACD has Awards presented to members deemed by the Board to have made a significant contribution towards the work of the association and to the field of community development.
+These Awards, called Lifetime Achievement Award and Global Community Development Ambassador Award are presented at our international conferences.
 To date we have had one Lifetime Achievement Award and five Global Ambassador Awards.

 Gary is a previous President of IACD and the world’s first Professor of Social Justice.
 He was for many years the editor of the Community Development Journal.
 His main areas of interest are ‘race’ and ethnicity, poverty and inequality, community development, and local governance.
 He is also co-director and Founding Fellow of the Wilberforce Institute for the study of Slavery and Emancipation (WISE), patron Archbishop Emeritus Desmond Tutu.
 The Award was presented to Gary in 2012, in acknowledgement of his international work around community development and social justice.